 Know Before You Go

 Help us protect the plants, animals and habitats that make our preserves special places to visit and enjoy and follow these three guidelines:

-- If trails exist, please stay on them
+- Where trails exist, please stay on them

-- Leave nothing behind, carry out any garbage, food or pet waste
+- Leave nothing behind and pack out any garbage, food or pet waste

-- Pets are welcome, but they must be leashed
+- Pets are welcome but must be leashed

 Other things to know before you go:

 - Some properties have parking areas; others may require roadside parking.
 Use caution when parking along roads and do not block access points or driveways.